tashbettridge/Ford-GoBike-System-Data/README.md

 <a name="files"></a>
 1. readme.md - This Markdown file contains sections that you should fill out as you select your dataset, complete your exploration, and plan your explanatory analysis.

+## Key Insights for Presentation

+In the Bay Area, July which is in Summer in the Northen Hemispher is the most popular time to use the Ford Go Bike sharing system.
+March is also the second most popular time to use the Ford Go Bike sharing system in the Bay Area.

+While December which is Winter time in the Northern Hemisphere, is the least popular time to use the Ford Go Bike Sharing System.
+Therefore, there will be more bikes available due to the usuage of bikes not been used around the Christmas Holidays.